The Best Coyote Hunting Light: 5 Features You Must Have

 - 5 Features Every Coyote Light Should Have

 - The Best Color Light for Coyote Hunting

 - Adjustable Hunting Light Intensity

 - Long Range Spot and Flood Combination

 - Mounting Versatility for all Hunting Vehicles

 - Strong & Non-Reflective Light Housing

 - Recommendation for the Best Coyote Hunting Light

-Before we ask ourselves what the 5 must have features are, lets dive into a coyotes weak points.
+Before we ask ourselves what the 5 must have features are of coyote hunting lights, let's dive into a coyotes weak points.
 If you don't want to read the background information on a coyotes weak points (to better understand the 5 features we choose), scroll down to the bottom to see the 5 Features Your Coyote Hunting Light Must Have.